Père-Lachaise Chronicle – Victor Noir – more famous in death than in life

 One report ascribes Noir’s rise to the status of fertility symbol to a group of 1970’s tour guides who creatively spurted a legend that infertile and sexually unsatisfied women who rub – or in some cases mount – the hard evidence of Noir’s delight in seeing them will be afforded relief in all aspects of their sexuality and fertility.
 The full treatment appears to entail not merely rubbing the crotch but kissing him and rubbing his shoes as well.

-Whatever the genesis of the legend, those three areas of his memorial that have been rubbed clean of the green oxidation evident on the rest of Dalou’s statue provide evidence of the pattern.
+Whatever the genesis of the legend, those three areas of his memorial that have been rubbed clean of the patina evident on the rest of Dalou’s statue provide evidence of the pattern.
 In fact, hoping to protect the sculpture, the government erected a fence around it in 2004.
 This led to such howls of protest that the fence was quickly removed and the grave of Victor Noir – perhaps the unlikeliest of revolutionary heroes and sex symbols – is among the most visited in Père Lachaise today.
 As it’s cheekily described on Atlas Obscura,

-Erotic Erosion: The Recumbent Effigy of Victor Noir
+Erotic Erosion: The Recumbent Effigy of Victor Noir.

 Victor Noir’s effigy gets more action than the man himself ever did.”